 You could hold individual bonds, but they’re even more difficult to assess than stocks, and it’s much more difficult to find publicly available information and analysis on them.
 So, many investors buy a bond fund instead and let a fund manager or index do the heavy lifting.

-The Schwab U.S. Aggregate Bond ETF (SCHZ), for instance, gets you under a vast umbrella of nearly 12,000 bonds and other debt securities in just one click.
+The Schwab U.S. Aggregate Bond ETF (SCHZ), for instance, gets you under a vast umbrella of more than 12,200 bonds and other debt securities in just one click.
 It’s a diversified portfolio largely made up of U.S. Treasury bonds, corporate bonds, and mortgage-backed securities, all of which have earned ratings within the “investment-grade” spectrum of debt.
 SCHZ’s holdings also span a wide number of maturities, from just a few months to more than 20 years.

 If you’re building a basic portfolio, SCHZ is one of the best Schwab ETFs to buy to get essential debt exposure.
 It’s is not a scintillating fund (few bond funds are!), but it offers a moderate level of income for a moderate amount of risk.